 Small spider-like blood vessels you can see through your skin

 Swollen glands in your cheeks and thin muscles in your face

 In men, smooth skin, larger breasts, smaller testicles, and changes in pubic hair

 Doctors will ask you or your family members about how much alcohol you drink.
-Doctors will suspect alcoholic liver disease if you drink a lot of alcohol.
+Doctors will suspect alcohol-related liver disease if you drink a lot of alcohol.